ispahana/ispahana.github.io/content/posts/nyc-taxi-profitability-leontief/index.md

 cat out.sql | psql
 ```

-Finally I exported the $\textbf{p}$ vector into PostGIS and did a spatial join against the shapefiles from T&LC's site to get the following dataset.
+Finally I exported the $$\textbf{p}$$ vector into PostGIS and did a spatial join against the shapefiles from T&LC's site to get the following dataset.

 ```sql
 create table values(